MonkDev/monk-id-ruby/README.md

 ### Overview

-The first step is to embed the monkid.yml configuration file into your Rails tree.
-You can copy the example file into RAILS_ROOT/config.
-The structure is similar to that of database.yml - specify a set of configuration options for a given environment.
-You MUST supply an api key (provided to you) to perform any of the below commands.
-All possible options are in the example yml file.

-You will also receive both a status_key and status_code attribute that provides for a descriptive response.
+You will receive both a `status_key` and `status_code` attribute that provides for a descriptive response.
 For example, if you try to register with an email that exists:

      => {"success"=>false, "status_key"=>"email_exists", "status_code"=>2}